Vagharshapat: Demographics

 Vagharshapat is the largest urban community of Armavir Province.
 However, the population of the town has gradually declined since the collapse of the Soviet Union.

 The majority of the town's population are ethnic Armenians who belong to the Armenian Apostolic Church.
 The regulating body of the church is the Diocese of Armavir based in the nearby town of Armavir.
 Between 1996 and 2014, the Holy Mother of God Church of Vagharshapat has served as the seat of the diocese.
 Opened in 1767 by Catholicos Simeon I, the church is located at the centre of Vagharshapat, north of the Mother See of Holy Etchmiadzin.

 Here is a population timeline of Vagharshapat since 1830:

 Landmarks

 The Mother Cathedral of Holy Etchmiadzin is found in the complex surrounded with many other structures built throughout the centuries.
 Most buildings are of great architectural significance, such as the old and new Pontifical Residences, the Chancellery or the Divanatoon, the Gate of King Trdat, Alex and Marie Manoogian Treasury Museum (1982), Khrimian Museum, Yeremian Monastic cells, the old Seminary building, the Clock Tower, the Bookstore, etc.

 Gevorgian Seminary is a theological college of the Armenian Apostolic Church founded by Catholicos Gevork IV in 1874 within the complex of the Mother See.
 Apart from the Mother Cathedral, Vagharshapat is home to many other important Armenian churches and cathedrals.
 The Cathedral of Etchmiadzin, the Churches of Saint Hripsimé, Saint Gayane and Saint Shoghakat, and the archaeological site of Zvartnots are listed among the UNESCO World Heritage Sites.

-UNESCO World Heritage Sites
+UNESCO World Heritage Site

-Etchmiadzin Cathedral
+In 2000, the churches of Vagharshapat, together with the nearby ruin of Zvartnots Cathedral, were designated a UNESCO World Heritage Site.
+Principal churches include: